waltervargas/walter.bio/_posts/2017-06-21-terraform-compile-docker.md

 golang and we don't have to setup the development environment.
 So save time and hit the hay.

-In some cases you will need to use terraform from `master` branch or test a feature under development, Whether you are collaborating with the project, or just requiring a fix or feature that is in a pull request.
+In some cases you will need to use Terraform from `master` branch or test a feature under development, Whether you are collaborating with the project, or just requiring a fix or feature that is in a pull request.